ControlzEx/ControlzEx/Wiki/ThemeManager.md

 }
 ```

-## Detect the current Theme
+## Detect the current theme
-You can get the current applied Theme of the entire `App`, a single `Window` or any `FrameworkElement`.
+You can get the current applied theme of the entire `App`, a single `Window` or any `FrameworkElement`.
 To do so import this namespace to your usings:
 ```c#
 using ControlzEx.Theming;
 ```

-Now you can call this statement to get the current Theme:
+Now you can call this statement to get the current theme:
 ```c#
 Theme currentTheme = ThemeManager.Current.DetectTheme([ThemedItem]);
 ```